JuliaLang/www.julialang.org/blog/2020/05/rr.md

 performance.
 Overhead for recording of single threaded processes is generally below 2x, most often between 2% and 50% (lower for purely numerical calculations, higher for workloads that interact with the OS).
-Recording multiple threads or processes that share memory is harder.
+Recording multiple threads or processes that share memory (as opposed to using kernel-based message passing) is harder.
 By default `rr` serializes (i.e. runs one after the other rather than in parallel) execution of such tasks.
 In general, this is required for correctness, since it is not possible to observe and record the